TuringLang/TuringGLM.jl/docs/src/index.md

 ## Tutorials

-Take a look at the tutorials for all supported likelihood and models:
+Take a look at the tutorials for all supported likelihood and models.

 ```@contents
 Pages = [